OI-wiki/i18n/README.md

 ## Content

 Programming competitions have been around for many years.
-Its difficulty level is getting higher and higher, and the content is getting more and more complicated.
+Its difficulty level is increasingly higher, and the content is getting increasingly more complicated.
 However, most of the online materials are scattered, which takes a lot of time to explore, and beginners often do not know how to learn relevant knowledge systematically.

 In order to make it easier for friends who love programming competitions to get started, in July 2018, **OI Wiki** was migrated to GitHub.
 As the content of **OI Wiki** continues to improve, more and more friends are starting to join in.

-**OI Wiki** is committed to becoming a free, open and continuously updated knowledge integration website.
+**OI Wiki** is aimed to be a free, open and continuously updated knowledge integration website.
 You can find interesting and practical knowledge about **competitive programming** here.
 We have prepared the content including basic knowledge, common types of questions, problem-solving ideas, and common tools, etc., to help everyone learn programming competitions more quickly and deeply.

 Right now, the content of **OI Wiki** still has many imperfections, the coverage of knowledge points is not comprehensive enough, and there are some pages whose quality needs to be modified.
 The **OI Wiki** team and the contributing friends are actively improving these content.